-If the SC has elected the Proxy Cost option for the Start-Up Cost, the CAISO calculates this value daily using the daily fuel region price SCs may include Start-Up Bids into their DAM Bid submissions as long as the Start-Up Bid value is not negative and is less than or equal to the Default Start-Up Bid value calculated using the daily fuel region price, or a validated Start-Up Bid Cost value submitted by the SC.

-If the SC does not submit a Start-Up Bid, the CAISO uses 100% of the Proxy Start-Up Cost plus 100% of the Start-Up opportunity cost, if applicable.
-When the submitted Start-Up Bid is greater than the calculated Default Start-Up Bid, the CAISO uses the Default Start-Up Bid calculated using the daily fuel region price.
-The process used by CAISO to calculate the daily fuel region price is described in Attachment C.
+If the SC has elected the Proxy Cost option for the Start-Up Cost, the CAISO calculates this value daily using the daily Gas Price Index and the Relative Proxy Start-up Cost Ceiling.
+In addition, SCs may include Start-Up Cost Bids into their DAM Bid submissions as long as the Start-Up Cost value is not negative and is less than or equal to the Start-Up Cost value calculated using the daily Gas Price Index .
+If the SC does not submit a Start-Up Cost Bid or when the submitted Start-Up Cost Bid is greater than the calculated Start-Up Cost, the CAISO uses the Start-Up Cost calculated using the daily Gas Price Index.
+The process used by CAISO to calculate the daily Gas Price Index is described in Attachment C.